 Bewley first joined the Birmingham Museum of Art in September 2017 as the Goodrich Intern.
 She co-curated For Freedoms: Civil Rights and Human Rights (2018) and two rotations of 20th-century modernist paintings and works on paper in the American galleries.
 In January 2018, she began a position as a Registrar’s Assistant.
 In this role, she digitized the Museum’s exhibition archives from 1951 to 2006.
 As a result, exhibition catalogues, gallery guides, checklists, installation photos, and other documentation of more than 1,000 exhibitions are now digitally available for research within the Birmingham Museum of Art.

 In 2017, she earned a B.A. in Art History, B.F.A. in Studio Art (Sculpture), and German minor from Auburn University.
-Her senior art history thesis “The Part and the Whole: The Multiple Perspective of Tara Donovan’s Untitled (Plastic Cups)” examined how Donovan’s sculptures critique the proliferation of disposable goods through their own dependency on mass-produced products and the process of manufacturing.
-This essay is forthcoming in the Auburn University Journal of Undergraduate Scholarship During her four-year tenure as the Student Assistant of Biggin Gallery in Auburn, Alabama, she was involved in mounting more than 35 exhibitions.
-Her research interests include modern and contemporary sculpture, exhibition histories, and the role of digital technology in art history.
+During her four-year tenure as the Student Assistant of Biggin Gallery in Auburn, Alabama, she was involved in mounting more than 35 exhibitions.
+Her senior art history thesis “The Part and the Whole: The Multiple Perspective of Tara Donovan’s Untitled (Plastic Cups)” examined how Donovan’s sculptures critique the proliferation of disposable goods through their own dependency on mass-produced products and decomposition over time.
+Editions of this essay was published in the Spring 2019 Auburn University Journal of Undergraduate Scholarship and presented at the 2019 SECAC Conference.